 - Some colicky babies respond well to movement, so try carrying your baby in a baby carrier or take him out for a walk in the pushchair.
 Even just rocking or dancing might help.

-- The MAM anti colic bottle has a vented base, which prevents air bubbles mixing with breast-milk or formula and has proved to reduce colic in 80% of babies who use it.
-The MAM Teat, which is made of silk silicone, is silky soft to feel as familiar to mum as possible, and has a 94% baby acceptance rate.
+- The MAM Easy Start Anti Colic Bottle has a vented base, which prevents air bubbles mixing with breast-milk or formula and has proved to reduce colic in 80% of babies who use it.
+The MAM Teat, which is made of skin soft silicone, is silky soft to feel as familiar to mum as possible, and has a 94% baby acceptance rate.

 Should I take my baby to the doctor?